French Way on horseback from O Cebreiro2.200 €

 Your biggest hobby is horse riding?
-We offer you the option of enjoying a long route accompanied by a group of riders with whom you can share anecdotes and emotions, as well as getting to know a wide variety of places on the back of your most faithful companion: the horse.
+We offer you the option of enjoying a long route accompanied by a group of riders with whom you can share anecdotes and emotions, as well as getting to know a wide variety of places on the back of your most faithful companion: the horse. *It is always necessary to check availability.

 Route for Pilgrims